48 hours on The River Thames

 The River Thames is so intertwined with England’s past it has been described as ‘Liquid History’.
 From the rolling hills of the Cotswolds to the outskirts of London, it is home to quaint villages and historic towns, castles and great houses.

 It has been used as a highway, seen historic battles and provided inspiration for writers and artists.
 Today, the River Thames is a wonderful retreat, perfect for boating, walking, fishing or simply relaxing in a pub or restaurant with a wonderful view.
+But for those of you who enjoy a more active break there’s Stand Up Paddleboarding (SUP), kayaking or canoeing.

 Getting to the River Thames by car